Skip to Main Content

 Morning:

-We will depart by motorcoach to experience the famous La Pampa, land of the gauchos, or Argentine cowboys.
+We will depart by motorcoach to experience the famous La Pampa – land of the gauchos, or Argentine cowboys.
 We’ll spend the day at a local family ranch to learn the culture of the gauchos, watch their horse-riding skills, listen to their songs strummed on the guitar, and learn the tradition of yerba mate, a local tea drunk out of a special, gourd-shaped cup.
 Also, we will visit a typical small countryside town of the flatlands.

 Lunch:

 At the estancia, we will enjoy a typical Argentine asado, a barbecue of meats and poultry, with side salads and garnishes.
-Water, soft drinks, and wine are included.

 Afternoon: